nshkrdotcom/nshkrdotcom.github.io/content/blog/2026-04-28-site-redesign-governed-execution.md

 date: 2026-04-28
 draft: false
 tags: ["website", "design", "governed-execution", "platform"]
-summary: "A redesign of NSHkr.com around the real shape of the stack: typed boundaries, durable execution truth, operator proof, and a few things the gremlins say not to name yet."
+summary: "A redesign of NSHkr.com around the real shape of the stack: typed boundaries, durable execution truth, operator proof, and a few things the goblins say not to name yet."
 ---

 ## New paint, less pretending